mklemmingen/LogChirpy/README.md

 -------------------------

-added a concurrently script to package json so we can:
+added a ( not anymore concurrently cause we aint race conditioning this one java-) script to package json so we can:

 npm run dev:android